- Subsidisation of electric cars and plug-in hybrid vehicles – BAFA Subsidy Germany

 The programme “Charging stations for electric cars – residential building [Subsidy 440]” subsidised charging stations or wallboxes that were only used privately.
 Both the purchase of a wallbox and its installation and connection were subsidised.
 Despite a reinforcement of the funds by an additional 300 million euros in July 2021, this subsidy has been completely exhausted.
 No more applications are being accepted.

-- KfW Subsidy 441 – commercial charging stations for electric vehicles
+- KfW Subsidy 441 – unfortunately no longer available

 The German Federal Ministry of Transport is subsidising the development of a charging infrastructure for commercial parking facilities and e-charging stations on company premises with a maximum grant of 45,000 euros per company location.
 This includes a grant of up to 900 euros per charging point/charging station.
 You can find more information here.